-Update the following properties values.yaml which is present in the extracted folder delphix-dct.
+Update the following properties in the values.yaml file, present in the extracted delphix-dct folder.

 - To generate the bootstrap APIKey, set apiKeyCreate: true. - · Provide image credentials to pull images from docker registry. - username: <retrieved from download.delphix.com> - password: <retrieved from download.delphix.com> - isOpenshift should be set to true.